Writing Across Disciplines

 In this course, students will develop their genre knowledge and metacognitive skills to prepare for the advanced writing, reading, and research tasks required in upper-level writing and disciplinary courses across the university.
 Through individual and group inquiry, students will analyze and discuss the conventions of academic genres to understand the textual and linguistic features and disciplinary expectations of each form of writing.
 Then, students will apply these generic conventions through the production and revision of writing within each genre.
 Throughout the semester, students will engage in workshops and discussions that foster skills in the areas of seminar participation, collaboration, rhetorical awareness, and critical thinking.
 This course is specifically designed for non-native speakers of English, but native speakers may take the course with the approval of the instructor.

-Writing Tutorial
+Writing and Critical Reading Tutorial

 ENGL 180